xinranliu2002/cs382-project2/design_file.md

 Below steps demonstrate the dijkstra_spsp function:
 1. Use the same weighted map as above.
 2. Calculate the shortest path from (1,2) to (4,2).

 The function `dijkstra_spsp` takes a map, a start point, and an end point as arguments.
-It outputs a shortest path, and a set of vertices that are visited before we find such path.
+It outputs a shortest path, and the number of vertices that are visited before we find such path.
 ```
 path, visited = map.dijkstra_spsp((1,2),(4,2))
 ```